muhammedctgr/Account-Abstraction-EIP-4337/README.md

 - [Alchemy LightAccount](https://github.com/alchemyplatform/light-account/)

 # Disclaimer
-*This codebase is for educational purposes only and has not undergone a security review.*
+*This codebase has not undergone a security review.*